vigneshrk/beverage-stock-market/README.md

 pytest tests/ --durations=0
 ```
 This will automatically discover and run all tests in the tests directory.
 It also lists down the time taken for the tests.

+## Overview

+#### Core Functions:
+1. Setting up beverage stocks and adding them to the stock market.
+2. Creating buy/sell trades for different beverage stocks and recording them in the market.
+3. Calculating key stock market statistics based on the recorded data - Dividend Yield, P/E Ratio, Volume Weighted Stock Price (VWSP), and All Share Index.

+#### Highlights / Optimizations
+1. **Uses Pandas for Efficient Data Handling:** Operations are optimized using Pandas DataFrames, ensuring efficient data manipulation and computation.
+2. **Extensible Calculator Infrastructure:** Easily plug in new calculators to extend functionality by inheriting from base calculator classes.
+3. **Scalable to Large Datasets:** Capable of handling large datasets with efficient calculations, demonstrated by handling over 100k trades in tests.

 ## Core Entities
 ```python